A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 People often mistake butt acne for regular acne.
 Pimples on your butt don’t form in clogged pores like facial acne.
 Instead, they form in clogged hair follicles.

 In people with folliculitis, hair follicles become infected after being irritated, usually by friction or shaving.
-If you notice small, painful pimples on your butt or groin, they are probably infected with bacteria.
-These red bumps can be itchy and form whiteheads.
+If you notice small, painful pimples on your butt or groin, it may be a symptom of folliculitis.
+The bumps may contain bacteria.

 Candida (yeast) skin infection

-Candida is a fungus that frequently infects the skin, often in warm, moist areas like the buttocks and groin.
+Candida is a fungus that frequently infects the skin, often in warm, moist areas such as the buttocks and groin.
 Candida is the most common cause of diaper rash in babies and adults.

 - intense itching